fedor-rusak/isometric_fighting/DesignDoc.md

 Keeping code at least somewhat readable is hard, yet it give opportunity to add features easily.
 And rust feels like a nice tool to refactor existing code even if you forgot some details about its logic.

+I still have some fun experience with this little project.
+And while I do some small steps, author and other contributors do different things and I should not forget to update GGEZ package :).

 # Things to try

 Do some perspective rendering and image movement.
 Done!